 Most people use two styles more frequently than the others; this blend determines how you communicate.

-Key characteristics of each major communication style are shown in the chart below.
+Key characteristics of each primary style are shown in the chart below:

 Because people have different styles, chances are that within any team or work group there will be conflicting approaches.
 Before team members can work together effectively, they need to be aware of these potential conflicts.
 They need to master certain tools to minimize these conflicts.

 Exercise: Identify a Colleague’s Primary Communication Style